gabigor1/project-2/README.md

 export default Main
 ```

-Finally, we worked into making the appear the information of the recipes and we styled; images, name of the recipes, and a link to the recipe to make the food.
+Finally, we worked to making the recipe information appear and we styled images, name of the recipes, and a link to the recipe to make the food.

 ![Recipes](src/assets/recipes.png)

 ## Wins

 The biggest win was to use 2 URL APIs to get the recipes with all the data we need.
-Also to limit the number of recipes you receive with the ingredients selected before we received hundreds of recipes so we limited to 10.
+Also to limit the number of recipes you receive with the ingredients selected, before we received hundreds of recipes, so we then limited to 10.

 ## Challenges